Lightwater Valley: Later ownership

 In the mid-1990s, Robert Staveley handed the park over to his children, Amanda and James.
-However, in 1997, there was a change of ownership from a private family firm to Queensborough Holdings, who bought the park for £5.2 million.
+However, in 1997, there was a change of ownership from the private family firm to Queensborough Holdings, who bought a 99-year leasehold for £5.2 million.
 The park was sold because it had run into financial difficulties following the heavy expenditure on The Ultimate.

 Queensborough Holdings was also in ownership of the Pleasurewood Hills Theme Park at the time.
-Both parks were operated by Leisure Great Britain, part of Queensborough Holdings.
-However, the new owners put the park back up for sale within 11 months of buying it, deciding instead to refocus their business.
-No bid was accepted during the following few years.
-Lightwater Valley was given a new lease of life in February 2001 when the park was bought by Ball Investments who used Heritage GB to manage the operations.
+Both parks were operated by their subsidiary Leisure Great Britain.
+However, the new owners put the park back up for sale within 11 months of buying it.
+No bid was accepted during the following few years, but in February 2001 the park was bought by Ball Investments, who used Heritage Great Britain to manage the operations.
 The new ownership brought about rapid investment in ride offerings and brand imaging with new logos, mascots, websites and rides such as The Treetop Twister and Black Widow's Web in the first year, followed by rides such as The Octopus, The Eagle's Claw, The Grizzly Bear, The Caterpillar Coaster, Trauma Tower and Skyrider.
+The Bird Of Prey Centre also opened next to the adventure park.

-Following the unfortunate incidents of 2001, guest figures plummeted from their 1990 averages.
-Continual improvements to the family offering, brand imaging and marketing have resulted in vast improvements to customer satisfaction and attendance figures.
-Some of these improvements included: investment in the re-theming of the Sewer Rat to Raptor Attack, the introduction of the first themed 'area', 'Skeleton Cove', with five new rides (bought from the now defunct Loudoun Castle park in Scotland) along with new family friendly attractions such as the Angry Birds Activity Park, Eagles Creek Farm, the Vintage Car Rally and Jurassic mini golf course.
-Successful events such as the ever-popular annual Frightwater Valley Halloween event, Pirates & Princesses weekend, and UK bungee jump days have attracted record gate figures.
+After a fatal accident on the Treetop Twister ride in 2001, guest figures plummeted.
+Improvements were made including: refurbishment of the Sewer Rat in 2009 and re-theming as Raptor Attack; the introduction of the first themed 'area', 'Skeleton Cove', with five new rides (bought from the now defunct Loudoun Castle park in Scotland); along with new family friendly attractions such as the Angry Birds Activity Park, Eagles Creek Farm, the Vintage Car Rally and Jurassic mini golf course.
+Successful events such as the annual Frightwater Valley Halloween event, Pirates & Princesses weekend, and UK bungee jump days have attracted large gate figures.